SafetyCulture/s12-proto/protobuf/protoc-gen-govalidator/README.md

   string email = 3 [(validator.regex) = ".+\\@.+\\..+"];
   // integers can be greater than a value int32 age = 4 [(validator.int_gt) = 0];
-  // intergers can be less than a value int64 speed = 5 [(validator.int_lt) = 110];
+  // integers can be less than a value int64 speed = 5 [(validator.int_lt) = 110];
-  // intergers greater/less than or equal, the can also be combined int32 score = 6 [(validator.int_gte) = 0, (validator.int_lte) = 100];
+  // integers greater/less than or equal, the can also be combined int32 score = 6 [(validator.int_gte) = 0, (validator.int_lte) = 100];
   // validation is created for all messages InnerMessage inner = 7;